swoog/docs.fr-fr/docs/framework/windows-workflow-foundation/1032-scheduleruntimeworkitem.md

  Indique qu'un RuntimeWorkItem a été planifié.

 ## <a name="message"></a>Message
- Un élément de travail runtime a été planifié pour l'activité « %1 », DisplayName : « %2 », InstanceId : « %3 ».
+ Un élément de travail runtime a été planifié pour l’activité « %1 », DisplayName : « %2 », InstanceId : « %3 ».

 ## <a name="details"></a>Détails